stnava/RMI/README.md

 The R programming language: a statistical foundation for reproducible studies in medical image analysis
 ==================================================================================================================

+Please also clone https://github.com/stnava/RMI_Data with the RMI/stnava directory

 Outline: This 1/2 day tutorial introduces attendees to the most widely used and deeply tested statistical platform in the world and will reveal the secrets to using R for reproducible science and advanced statistics in medical imaging applications.
 The R programming language is increasingly employed for communicating scientific results.
 Eminent journals such as Biostatistics promote articles that include R code reproducing the submission’s findings.
 Industry also embraces R for its standard-setting analytics.
 Recent efforts allow R to function efficiently with medical imaging datasets.
 R therefore allows medical imaging researchers access to state-of-the-art methods developed by the world’s leading statisticians.
 This tutorial will show how, with relative ease, attendees can process medical imaging datasets in a reproducible way.
 This MRI-focused tutorial will step attendees through examples that range from basic I/O, data inspection and study organization to morphometry, fMRI connectivity analysis, DCEMRI and longitudinal statistics.